Kaabil: Development

 Sanjay Gupta announced the film in January 2016 with Hrithik Roshan portraying the lead role.
 Rakesh Roshan was confirmed to be producing the project under his production banner FilmKraft Productions Pvt.
 Ltd, with his brother Rajesh Roshan composing the soundtrack.
 Yami Gautam was confirmed to play the lead heroine while brothers Ronit Roy and Rohit Roy were confirmed to play negative roles in the film.
 Resul Pookutty was the sound designer, while the cinematography was handled by Sudeep Chatterjee and Ayananka Bose.

 Filming

 Principal photography commenced in Mumbai in March 2016.
 Filming was concluded in July 2016.

 Release

 Kaabil was released on 25 January 2017 worldwide, clashing with Raees.
 On 2 February 2017, Kaabil was released across Pakistan, becoming the first Indian film to be screened in Pakistan, post lifting of ban on Indian films after the 2016 Uri terror attack and its aftermath.
 It was released in Hindi along with its Tamil dubbed version titled Balam.

 Following the good performance of the film at the box-office, the film was released on around 200 more screens in India, on 2 February 2017.
 Kaabil was released in China on 5 June 2019 but performed weakly upon its release.

+A sequel is reportedly in development with Roshan set to reprise his role.